Brick Wall Award Recipients – 2001-Present

 2022 – The Ohio Redistricting Commission, for violating the spirit of the First Amendment for many attempts to flout the public’s right to know about the legislative and congressional map-making process

-for its role at the center of a $61 million bribery scheme that has ensnared several prominent Ohio politicians
+2021 – FirstEnergy Corp., for its role at the center of a $61 million bribery scheme that has ensnared several prominent Ohio politicians

-2020 – No ceremony due to Covid-19
+2020 – No ceremony due to COVID-19

-, for inflation of enrollment data and overcharging the state for taxpayer money
+2019 – The Electronic Classroom of Tomorrow (ECOT), for inflation of enrollment data and overcharging the state for taxpayer money

-, for its secrecy in conducting a search for a new superintendent in 2017-18, abandoned when decisions made in closed meetings in violation of Ohio Open Meetings law came to light in spring 2018.
+2018 – The Columbus Board of Education, for its secrecy in conducting a search for a new superintendent in 2017-18, abandoned when decisions made in closed meetings in violation of Ohio Open Meetings law came to light in spring 2018

 2017 – The Ohio State University, for its obstruction and delays in responding to public records requests, as reported by The Columbus Dispatch; U.S. Sen. Rob Portman, R-Ohio, and U.S. Rep. Pat Tiberi, R-Genoa Township, each for avoiding attendance at local public meetings during the proposed repeal and replacement of the Affordable Care Act (ACA), also known as Obamacare, in early 2017.

-2016 – The faculty of Ohio Wesleyan University, who voted 48-21 on April 18, 2016 to ban journalists from covering their faculty meetings.
+2016 – The faculty of Ohio Wesleyan University, who voted 48-21 on April 18, 2016, to ban journalists from covering their faculty meetings.
 The meetings long were open and covered by local media and the student press at OWU.

-2015 – Ohio Rep. Jim Buchy (Greenville), primary sponsor of House Bill 663, called “Ohio’s Secret Execution Bill.”
+2015 – Ohio Rep. Jim Buchy, (R-Greenville), primary sponsor of House Bill 663, called “Ohio’s Secret Execution Bill”

-2014 – Columbus City Schools for its attempt to shield the press and public from its data-scrubbing scandal and its use of “policy governance” to keep staff and board members from speaking freely to the press and public.
+2014 – Columbus City Schools, for its attempt to shield the press and public from its data-scrubbing scandal and its use of “policy governance” to keep staff and board members from speaking freely to the press and public

-2013 – JobsOhio, which has been a challenge for reporters and a target for critics who feel it’s the black hole of state government, with state money going toward it without public knowledge or real transparency.
+2013 – JobsOhio, which has been a challenge for reporters and a target for critics who feel it’s the black hole of state government, with state money going toward it without public knowledge or real transparency

 2012 – No award